akamai/terraform-provider-akamai/docs/resources/property_edge_hostname.md

 An edge hostname is the CNAME target you use when directing your end user traffic to Akamai.
 Each hostname assigned to a property has a corresponding edge hostname.

-Akamai supports three types of edge hostname, depending on the level of security you need for your traffic: Standard TLS, Enhanced TLS, and Shared Certificate.
+Akamai supports three types of edge hostnames, depending on the level of security you need for your traffic: Standard TLS, Enhanced TLS, and Shared Certificate.
 When entering the `edge_hostname` attribute, need to include a specific domain suffix for your edge hostname type:

 | Edge hostname type | Domain suffix |
 |------|-------|